 Caroline Shaw’s Strange and Artificial Echoes

-The work drifts between acoustic and electronic textures—voices, hums, cassettes, taped rehearsals—creating an atmosphere where recognition and estrangement coexist.
-Shaw encourages listeners to “feel free to daydream,” and the piece seems written for exactly that mode of perception.
-It functions as an archive—not of documents but of resonances, timbres, and moments across time, continually folding back on themselves.
+The piece drifts between acoustic and electronic textures—voices, hums, cassettes, taped rehearsals—creating a space where recognition and estrangement sit side by side.
+Shaw encourages listeners to “feel free to daydream,” and the work seems written for exactly that mode of attention.
+It performs as an archive—not of documents, but of resonances, timbres, and time-folds.

 Jason Treuting — Go Placidly with Haste

-Growing from Treuting’s modular project Amid the Noise, Go Placidly with Haste turns simple musical ideas—drones, pulses, textures—into a flexible, communal performance environment.
-Like Terry Riley’s In C, the work maintains its identity across wildly different sonorities.
-The piece is designed to expand, contract, and shift depending on who joins the ensemble, making each performance genuinely unique.
+Emerging from Treuting’s modular project Amid the Noise, Go Placidly with Haste turns simple musical ideas into a flexible, collective environment.
+Like Terry Riley’s In C, the work holds its identity even as its sonorities shift.
+Designed to expand or contract depending on who joins, each performance becomes entirely its own world.

 Student performers included: